-On September 16, 2020, the Classroom of the Future Foundation (CFF) will hold its 17th Annual Innovation in Education Awards at SeaWorld.
-This event brings together more than 450+ educators and business leaders to highlight champions of educational innovation in the community, as well as exceptional students pursuing careers in STEM education.
+On October 28, 2020, the Classroom of the Future Foundation (CFF) will hold its 17th Annual Innovation in Education Awards as a virtual event.
+This event brings together educators and business leaders to highlight champions of educational innovation in the community, as well as exceptional students pursuing careers in STEM education.

 At the event, CFF highlights specific school programs with “Innovation Awards,” a very special recognition that honors our four classroom grantees.
 These are all programs that are getting students excited about learning and increasing student achievement.
 Educators apply for Innovation Grants through an online request for application process, and an application review panel consisting of leaders in the business and education communities meet to select winners in the following award categories: